-I’ll never forget when Miguel, Rosa’s husband popped up over the fence and offered us fresh grilled Carne Asada that was simply placed in a warm flour tortilla alongside a grilled jalapeno.
+I’ll never forget when our new neighbor, Miguel, popped up over the fence and offered us fresh grilled Carne Asada.
+Grilled steak that was simply placed in a warmed flour tortilla alongside a grilled jalapeno.
 Heaven.

-That’s when the food conversations started.
+I’ve also used a variety of New Mexico grown dried chile peppers.
 Including the most famous, Hatch Chile, a variety of peppers grown in the Hatch Valley.
 Dried Chile Peppers can come from anywhere in New Mexico.
+I like to describe the heat of a New Mexico chile as crisp and clear, and the flavor earthy and sweet.

 The last time we visited Taos and Santa Fe, I brought home a passel of dried chiles.

-Recipe for Homemade Red Chile Sauce For Tamales
+Homemade Red Sauce For Tamales

 More Mexican Sauce Recipes